l-monninger/young-flock/README.md

 The current build of Young Flock is referred to as `Abuk` after the [Dinka first woman and goddess of gardens](https://en.wikipedia.org/wiki/Abuk_(mythology)).
 It is the first build of the project.

 ## Key assumptions
-`Young Flock Abuk` has six fundamental laws:
+`Young Flock Abuk` has eight fundamental laws:
 1. There are objects, `akis`.
 2. An `aki` exists in a space, `braid`, potentially with other `akis`.
 3. An `aki` in a `braid` has a position encoded by a [UTF-8](https://datatracker.ietf.org/doc/html/rfc3629) string, `beway`.